We are excited for you as you settle in!

 Your main point of contact will be the person who helped you get your lease signed.
 But, anyone on our team can help you.
 They will either make sure your main point of contact is informed or get you the information you need directly.
-Contact us through the Tenant Portal or for more urgent matters, call us at the direct phone number shown on your lease agreement.
+Contact us through the Tenant Portal or for more urgent matters, call us at the phone number shown on your lease agreement.

 Rent payments can be made online or in person at a bank.
+If you plan on making ACH payments, we highly recommend your set up your bank account today due to the verification process.

-If you pre-pay some of your utilities to VistaNine, your property manager, you won't have to set up any direct accounts specific to that type of utility with the local utility company (e.g. SDGE).
-If you are responsible for paying utilities directly to the service provider, contact SDGE (for Gas and/or Electricity), the City of San Diego (Water or Sewer), and/or Internet (AT&T, Cox, or Spectrum).
-Check out some of the discount programs SDGE and other utility companies have to save some money.
+If you pre-pay some of your utilities to VistaNine, you won't have to set up any direct accounts specific to that type of utility with the local utility company (e.g. SDGE).

 Maintenance requests can be made through your Vista Nine Doorloop Tenant Portal.
 For more urgent matters, please call our direct phone number, as shown on your lease agreement.